j0py/Tidy/README.md

 The computer needs far less than 64 / 48000 seconds to do these calculations, and so this is very well possible.
 If the computer would be too slow to calculate the audio in time, you will hear it, and in the post window there will be "late" messages.

-So if there is a Reverberation synth in he server that reads from bus A, adds reverberation, and writes the output to bus B, then other Synths who's output need to be reverberated must write their signal to bus A BEFORE the Reverberation synth reads it.
-This is known as the "Order of execution" problem, and in the SuperCollider docs it is explained much better that i did just now.
+So if there is a Reverberation synth in the server that reads from bus A, adds reverberation, and writes the output to bus B, then other Synths who's output need to be reverberated must write their signal to bus A BEFORE the Reverberation synth reads it.
+This is known as the "Order of execution" problem, and in the SuperCollider docs it is explained much better than i did just now.

 When adding Synths (effects as well as triggered notes) Tidy always uses "addToHead", which is the default of SuperCollider.
 So you if start Synth A and then Synth B, then Synth B will calculate it's 64 samples BEFORE Synth A does.
 Synth B sits "on top" of the stack.